devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ```
 http://ipaddress:8080
 ```
-* After iusing above command we will get below screen on browser:
+* After using above command we will get below screen on browser:
 ![preview](../images/jenkins4.png)
- * copy the password and paste it on the browser:
+ * Copy the password and paste it on the browser:
 ![preview](../images/jenkins5.png)
-* CLick on the install suggested plugins , then u will see below page:
+* Click on the install suggested plugins , then u will see below page:
 ![preview](../images/jenkins6.png)
 * provide the username, password , email:
 ![preview](../images/jenkins7.png)